f-fabner/Hello-World/README.md

 # Hello World!

- Learning git/github
+Learning git/github, python and anything else related to programming.

-Repository, created for study...
+Repository created for studies, learning, and testing...